arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 at the most in one RTT.
 This defaults to 300 bytes.
 If this is set too high, the congestion controller reacts too hard to noise and will not be stable, if it's set too low, it will react slow to congestion and not back off as fast.

+The ``mixed_mode_algorithm`` determines how to treat TCP connections when there are uTP connections.
+Since uTP is designed to yield to TCP, there's an inherent problem when using swarms that have both TCP and uTP connections.
+If nothing is done, uTP connections would often be starved out for bandwidth by the TCP connections.
+This mode is ``prefer_tcp``.
+The ``peer_proportional`` mode simply looks at the current throughput and rate limits all TCP connections to their proportional share based on how many of the connections are TCP.
+This works best if uTP connections are not rate limited by the global rate limiter (which they aren't by default).

+``rate_limit_utp`` determines if uTP connections should be throttled by the global rate limiter or not.
+By default they are not, since uTP manages its own rate.

 pe_settings
 ===========